 Following successful completion of the comprehensive review, a student must be continuously registered for DRP credits.
-A maximum of 10 hours of Doctoral Research Project credits may be taken in any one semester.
 Register for DRP credits (DSEP 8994) using the CU-Denver Special Processing Form until you successfully defend your DRP.
 Once you have reached the 15 credit hour requirement, you must still take 1 DRP credit (DSEP 8994) per semester (including summer) until you graduate, so students should plan their timeline carefully with their committee to avoid extra expense if possible.